 *Side note: granted, microfilm has an expected lifespan of around 500 years, so we’ll all be dead by the time it goes bad if it’s handled properly, but it’s still a limited timeline in the grand scheme of things.

 Adding descriptive metadata to each scan makes them easier to search and discover, but the extra steps involved with indexing digitized microfilm may also increase the cost of the project.
-Depending on the project, the descriptive metadata creation process may include time spent researching and creating standard tags and vocabulary, data entry and re-use of existing metadata.
+Depending on the project, the index creation process may include time spent researching and creating standard tags and vocabulary, data entry and re-use of existing metadata.

-Metadata information can include:
+Index information can include:

 - Date created

 - Date digitized

 - File size